1935 college football season

-The 1935 college football season was the last one before the Associated Press writers' poll was used in selecting the national champion.
+The 1935 college football season was the last one before the Associated Press (AP) writers' poll was used in selecting the national champion.
 There were seven contemporary math system selectors that year who are informally recognized by the NCAA as "nationwide in scope".
 The Dickinson System, run by University of Illinois Professor Frank Dickinson, selected Southern Methodist University (SMU) as best in the nation.
 The Houlgate System, created by Carroll Everard "Deke" Houlgate Sr., also selected SMU.
 The contemporary Boand, Litkenhous and Poling math rating systems all selected Minnesota as the No. 1 team in the nation.
 The Dunkel System selected Princeton as its top team.
 The Williamson System, by Paul O. Williamson of New Orleans, ranked Texas Christian University first.
-A poll of newspaper writers, taken at year's end—by United Press rather than the AP—concluded that Minnesota was the best in the nation.

 The 1935 season also marked the first time the Heisman Trophy was awarded.
 It was won by Jay Berwanger of Chicago.
 Quarterback Ray Zeh of Case Western Reserve led the nation in scoring.